jrr6/Caffeinator/README.md

 * **Why is this README so short?**

-  Because Caffeinator has a website, which you can visit [here](https://aaplmath.github.io/Caffeinator).
+  Because Caffeinator has a website, which you can visit [here](https://aaplmath.github.io/Caffeinator) and which also contains a [help guide](https://aaplmath.github.io/Caffeinator/help.html).